zannloo/tp/docs/team/mingyuanc.md

 ## Project: ProfBook

-ProfBook is a desktop address book application used for easy management of tasks, group schedules, and notes for every tutorial slot and group.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is tailor-made to mimic the familiar terminal experience for our target users by introducing Linux-style commands, Dynamic commands and a terminal like structure and interface.
-It is written in Java, and has about 10 kLoC.
+ProfBook is a desktop application used for easy management of a variety of tasks, students and groups.
+The user interacts with it using a CLI, and has a GUI created with JavaFX.

 Given below are my contributions to the project.